khvitmyhr/BackendProgrammeringExam/README.md

 This only occur in the two classes "CustomerUnitTest" and "AddressUnitTest", since these get in conflict with the test data in commandlinerunner.
 The test runs fine if you remove the sample data from commandlinerunner (this can be done by adding an exclamation mark in the if-statement in Main class l:41) --> typing  if (!environmentCheck) {}.
-Otherwise the tests crashes with a nullpointexception.
+Otherwise, the tests crashes with a nullpointexception.
 We tried several different approaches to fix this problem, but could not make it work.

 From the exam txt: